ragnarlevi/GTST/ReadMe.md

  ### H1 true different attributes

-Some kernels can be used to compare graph with node attributes
+Some kernels can be used to compare graphs with node attributes.

 ```python